mem48/geocompr/main.md

 FLT4S      -3.4e+38         3.4e+38
 FLT8S      -1.7e+308        1.7e+308

-To save the `Raster*` object to a file, you need to specify the file extension, for example you need to add the `.tif` extension to create a GeoTIFF file:
+To save the `Raster*` object to a file, the file extension needs to be specified.
+For example you need to add the `.tif` extension to create a GeoTIFF file:

 ```r